 And I certainly don’t consider heart disease to be a “gift”.

 The truly shocking thing to me after finally being discharged from hospital was how utterly unprepared I was for the bleak emotional crash that struck during those early weeks of recuperation.
 Nobody – no doctor, no nurse, no hospital staff, not one single person – had warned me about this crash while I’d been recuperating in CCU.
-I had to learn on my own months later that, as Mayo Clinic cardiologists explained to me, up to 65% of heart attack survivors experience significant depression, yet fewer than 1o% are appropriately identified.
+I had to learn on my own months later that, as Mayo Clinic cardiologists explained to me, up to 65% of heart attack survivors experience significant new-onset depression, yet fewer than 1o% are appropriately identified.

 Why are heart patients not being warned about what might lie ahead?